HBO Max to Begin European Launch Next Month

 HBO Max combines Warner Bros., HBO, DC, Cartoon Network with Max Originals.
 The upcoming launch will be the first time that’s all available in one place in Europe.

-“This is a historic moment as HBO Max lands in Europe,” Johannes Larcher, head of HBO Max International, said in a statement accompanying Wednesday’s news.
+“This is a historic moment as HBO Max lands in Europe,” Johannes Larcher, head of the streaming service’s international business, said in a statement accompanying Wednesday’s news.
 “WarnerMedia movies and series like ‘Harry Potter,’ ‘Game of Thrones’ and ‘The Big Bang Theory’ are passionately consumed by fans all across Europe, and HBO Max has been created to provide them with the most intuitive and convenient viewing experience to watch these and a diverse range of other amazing titles.”

 “The unique and exclusive combination of iconic content from Warner Bros., HBO, DC, Cartoon Network, Max Originals, including local productions and more, creates a streaming platform that fans in Europe will love,” Christina Sulebakk, general manager of HBO Max EMEA, added.
 “We see enormous potential as we roll-out the all-new, supercharged streaming platform across the region.”